dylanjameswagner/WordPress-Style-Guide/README.md

 # WordPress Style Guide

-Copy-paste the source of the page.html into the text editor of a page in WordPress.
+Copy-paste the source of the page.html into a text editor view of a WordPress page.

 ## TODO
 - posibly create section headers